You are here

 In the Journal of the Medical Library Association (JMLA), formerly the Bulletin of the Medical Library Association, text, spell out ordinal numbers less than 100:

-In the text of MLA News articles, on MLANET, in monographs, and other publications, abbreviate ordinals greater than nine.
+In the text of MLA News articles, on MLANET, in monographs, and in other publications, abbreviate ordinals greater than nine.
 Spell out whole numbers in all publications’ text through ninety-nine:

 one through 999,999

 In MLA News “Employment Opportunities” ads, all numbers are represented in numeric form.